yi90s/RateMyCourse/README.md

 # cReg™
 cReg™ is an application that enables university students to efficiently and effectively register for courses and view their courses over the internet.
+It also features course recommendation and rating that enable students making better decisions on their registration.

 # Progress
-- Right now, we are focusing on building our website.
-You can check out our progress in [here](https://github.com/MQuizzle/Gr8Group/projects/1)
 - [Milestone-1](https://github.com/MQuizzle/Gr8Group/milestone/1)
 - [Milestone-2](https://github.com/MQuizzle/Gr8Group/milestone/2)
 - [Milestone-3](https://github.com/MQuizzle/Gr8Group/milestone/3)